1414C/jiffy/README.md

 ## Pending Changes
   - [ ] add service activation to the config
-  - [ ] add support for sqlite3 via -d as a test
-  - [ ] add support for additional db platforms via the dialect
+  - [x] add support for additional db platforms via the dialect
     - [ ] write a dialect for db2 community edition
-    - [ ] write a dialect for hana as a relational-db
+    - [x] write a dialect for hana as a relational-db
     - [ ] hana hybrid model(...)
   - [ ] use of claims as scopes in the middleware to dicate access to routes / actions
   - [ ] add server-side user creation / disallow open user creation route